 “These and other opportunities that emerge with the new solution will enable us to continually deliver improved reliability that we set out to achieve via our RPTP,” he said.

-The launch means that customers will notice changes including better accuracy of journey planning tools and third-party mobile applications, correct te reo pronunciation at the interchange and more advanced on-street infrastructure including text to speech options.
+The launch meant that customers can now notice changes including better accuracy of journey planning tools and third-party mobile applications, correct te reo pronunciation at the interchange and more advanced on-street infrastructure including text to speech options.

-Customers who use Metro services in hilly areas and at the edge of the network will also find increased coverage of real-time tracking where it previously wasn’t available – meaning their estimated bus arrival times will be more exact.
+Customers who use Metro services in hilly areas and at the edge of the network can also find increased coverage of real-time tracking where it previously wasn’t available – meaning their estimated bus arrival times can be more exact.

 Environment Canterbury Media: 027 221 5259